Driver faces DUI charge after striking, killing 2 people

 STONINGTON, Conn.
-(AP) - Two pedestrians have been struck and killed by a vehicle in Stonington.
+(AP) - A Connecticut woman faces drunken driving charges after striking and killing two pedestrians in Stonington.

-Police in the town near the Rhode Island state line say the driver, 73-year-old Carol Belli, has been arrested and charged with driving under the influence in the Saturday night incident.

-WTNH-TV reports police have not yet released the names of the victims but say they are an 88-year-old man and a 78-year-old woman.
+Police say 73-year-old Carol Belli, of Groton, struck the two as they crossed the street in the village of Mystic on Saturday.
+The victims have been described as an 88-year-old man and a 78-year-old woman.
+Their names will be released Monday.

-The two had been crossing the street at the Route 27 and Rossie Pentway intersection in the village of Mystic at around 8 p.m. when they were struck.
+Police say the two were hit at around 8 p.m. as they crossed Route 27 to get to the parking lot after leaving the Latitude 41 restaurant.
 They were pronounced dead at the hospital.

-Belli was arrested and released pending a March 20 court date.
+Belli remained at the scene and was eventually released pending a March 20 court date.

+A search of the Connecticut court website showed no past driving or criminal charges against Belli.
 It couldn’t be immediately determined if she has a lawyer.

 Copyright © 2019 The Washington Times, LLC.